 - Choose foods that are good sources of iron including: iron-enriched grains and cereals, egg yolks, red meats, potatoes, tomatoes, and raisins.

-When should I call the health care provider?Call your child's health care provider if you notice that your child has any of the symptoms of anemia.
+When should I call my child's healthcare provider?Call your child's healthcare provider if you notice that your child has any of the symptoms of anemia.
 And, if your child has not been checked for anemia, talk with the provider about your child's risk of getting it.

 - Anemia is a low red blood cell count or a low hemoglobin level.